Who are Jury Consultants? They are individuals with a psychology background, who study human behavior and human reactions.

 Ask your criminal defense lawyer about jury consultants today:

 A good criminal trial attorney will utilize every tool at their disposal.
 That includes using jury consultants to help improve your chances at trial.
-Talk to your criminal defense lawyer to see how they can utilize jury consultants in your case.
+Talk to your criminal defense lawyer to see how they can utilize consultants in your case.